CanningRoad/canningroad.github.io/_services/messychurch.md

 The next Messy Church is {{ page.nextevent }}.
 {% endif %}

-Messy Church is on a Saturday afternoon at 4pm, and we do it about 4 times a year.
+Messy Church is on a Saturday afternoon at 4pm, and we do it about four times a year.
 Come and ask us on a [Sunday morning][sm] or keep your eye on [our Facebook][fb] and this website for more information.

 [sm]: /services/familyservice
 [fb]: https://www.facebook.com/canningroad